userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Morphology/README.md

 ## Dilation

 Dilation is the opposite of erosion, it will increases the region of pixels with value of 1 in our image.
 Usually in noise removal, erosion is followed by dilation.
-When we erode an image, the noise will get removed as well as some part of our objects area.
-To make the objects to have the same size as before we erode the image, we dilate it.
+When we erode an image, the noise will get removed as well as some part of our objects' area.
+To make our objects to have the same size as before we erode the image, we dilate it.
 Since the noise is gone, they won't come back.

 <img src="/images/dilationIllustration.png" width="600">